box/box-python-sdk-gen/docs/file_requests.md

 ### Arguments

 - file_request_id `str`
   - The unique identifier that represent a file request.
 The ID for any file request can be determined by visiting a file request builder in the web application and copying the ID from the URL.
-For example, for the URL &#x60;https://*.app.box.com/filerequest/123&#x60; the &#x60;file_request_id&#x60; is &#x60;123&#x60;.
+For example, for the URL `https://*.app.box.com/filerequest/123` the `file_request_id` is `123`.
+Example: "123"
-  - Used as `file_request_id` in path `path` of the API call
+- title `Optional[str]`
+  - An optional new title for the file request.
+This can be used to change the title of the file request.
+This will default to the value on the existing file request.
+- description `Optional[str]`
+  - An optional new description for the file request.
+This can be used to change the description of the file request.
+This will default to the value on the existing file request.
+- status `Optional[UpdateFileRequestByIdStatusArg]`
+  - An optional new status of the file request.
+When the status is set to `inactive`, the file request will no longer accept new submissions, and any visitor to the file request URL will receive a `HTTP 404` status code.
+This will default to the value on the existing file request.
+- is_email_required `Optional[bool]`
+  - Whether a file request submitter is required to provide their email address.
+When this setting is set to true, the Box UI will show an email field on the file request form.
+This will default to the value on the existing file request.
+- is_description_required `Optional[bool]`
+  - Whether a file request submitter is required to provide a description of the files they are submitting.
+When this setting is set to true, the Box UI will show a description field on the file request form.
+This will default to the value on the existing file request.
-- request_body `FileRequestUpdateRequest`
+- expires_at `Optional[str]`
-  - Used as requestBody for the API call
+  - The date after which a file request will no longer accept new submissions.
+After this date, the `status` will automatically be set to `inactive`.
+This will default to the value on the existing file request.
-- headers `UpdateFileRequestByIdHeadersArg`
+- if_match `Optional[str]`
+  - Ensures this item hasn't recently changed before making changes.
+Pass in the item's last observed `etag` value into this header and the endpoint will fail with a `412 Precondition Failed` if it has changed since.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns